3rd April 2014

 ‘’Whilst many of us may feel that there are areas of our body we could change, what is worrying is the levels of people who are experiencing real anxiety or stress as a result of these negative views about their appearance.

 “By comparing yourself to unrealistic ideals about what is ‘perfect’ you can put yourself under pressure to meet idealistic expectations and consequently suffer stress and anxiety which can have a negative impact on your health and wellbeing.
-Individuals shouldn’t be afraid to talk to a counsellor or therapist if their negative beliefs about their body shape is having a severe impact on their wellbeing.”
+Individuals shouldn’t be afraid to talk to a counsellor or therapist if their negative beliefs about their body shape are having a severe impact on their wellbeing.”

 The study also found men fear they would be judged by other male friends for showing too much concern about their health and image.